SamDuan/Berkeley-Spark/CS105/README.md

 ## Overview
-This repository includes the tutorials I completed while taking BerkeleyX CS105x - Introduction to Apache Spark at edX.
+This repository includes the tutorials I completed while taking BerkeleyX CS105x
+ - Introduction to Apache Spark at edX.
 Personal notes and highlights are included.
+Note that since results cannot be displayed in the correct format at github interface, the results have been removed for readability.

 ## Table of contents
 #### (1a) Spark tutorial